What is Metallic embroidery thread ?

 1 Passing thread

 This is a thin metallic thread which is widely used for sewing as well as couching.
-It is smooth flexible, firm and durable .
-There are two types of passing thread – one which is very thin and slightly stiff; this is thin metal wrapped around a thread core in a spiral manner.
+It is smooth flexible, firm and durable.
+There are two types of passing thread – Smooth passing thread which is very thin flat and slightly stiff; this is thin metal wrapped around a thread core in a spiral manner.
 You can sew with it as well as couch it.
-The other type of passing thread has a slight crimp on it .
-This thread is also known as glace.
+The other type of passing thread has a slight crimp on it, beacuse of which this thread will have some difficulty going through fabric .
+This thread is also known as glace ( wavy passing thread).

 You get two types of metallic braids – hollow and flat.
 Fine braids are used for cross stitch, needle point and machine embroidery.
 Tapestry braids and canvas braids are more heavy and are used for couching